I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wsk/ns-wsk-_wsk_provider_dispatch.md

 `Version`

 The version of the WSK
-     <mshelp:link keywords="netvista.network_programming_interface" tabindex="0">Network Programming Interface
+     <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/network/network-programming-interface">Network Programming Interface
-     (NPI)</mshelp:link> that the WSK subsystem will use for its attachment to the WSK application.
+     (NPI)</a> that the WSK subsystem will use for its attachment to the WSK application.

 `WskControlClient`